OpenGATE/Gate/docs/general_concept_radiotherapy.rst

    Dose distribution after radiotherapy treatment on a phantom.

-The `DoseActor <http://wiki.opengatecollaboration.org/index.php/Users_Guide_V7.2:Readout_parameters_for_Radiotherapy_applications:_Actors#Dose_measurement>`_ is the tool that is used to store the **deposited dose in a 3D matrix** which size and resolution can be specified.
+The :ref:`dose_measurement_doseactor-label` is the tool that is used to store the **deposited dose in a 3D matrix** which size and resolution can be specified.
 It can also be used for 1D and 2D dose maps.
 It can store *dose*, *edep* or *number of hits* and computes associated statistical uncertainty.
 The **DoseActor** is attached to a volume which can be voxelized or not.

-*last modification: 11/04/2019*
+*last modification: 16/04/2019*